Alphonse Bertillon: Bertillon and the Dreyfus affair

-Bertillon was a witness for the prosecution in the Dreyfus affair in 1894 and again in 1899.
+Alphonse Bertillon was a witness for the prosecution in the Dreyfus affair in 1894 and again in 1899.
 He testified as a handwriting expert and claimed that Alfred Dreyfus had written the incriminating document (known as the "bordereau").
 However, he was not a handwriting expert, and his convoluted and flawed evidence was a significant contributing factor to one of the most infamous miscarriages of justice — the condemnation of the innocent Dreyfus to life imprisonment on Devil's Island.

 Using a complex system of measurements, he attempted to prove that Dreyfus had disguised his handwriting by imitating his own handwriting as if someone else was doing so, so that if anyone thought the bordereau was in Dreyfus's hand, he would be able to say that someone else had forged his writing.
 Both courts martial evidently accepted this, and Dreyfus was convicted.
 The verdict of the second court martial caused a huge scandal, and it was eventually overturned.

 Bertillon was by many accounts regarded as extremely eccentric.
 According to Maurice Paléologue, who observed him at the second court-martial, Bertillon was "certainly not in full possession of his faculties".
 Paléologue goes on to describe Bertillon's argument as "... a long tissue of absurdities", and writes of "... his moonstruck eyes, his sepulchral voice, the saturnine magnetism" that made him feel that he was "... in the presence of a necromancer".

 Bertillon claimed that his graphological system was based on mathematical probability calculus.
 A later analysis undertaken in 1904 by three renowned mathematicians, Henri Poincaré, Jean Gaston Darboux, and Paul Émile Appell, concluded that Bertillon's system was devoid of any scientific value and that he had failed both to apply the method and to present his data properly.
 With this key evidence against Dreyfus debunked, he was finally acquitted in 1906.

 Bertillon system

-The specific anthropological technique practiced by Bertillon is often called the Bertillon system.
+The specific anthropological technique practiced by Alphonse Bertillon is often called the Bertillon system.
 This system consisted of five initial measurements — head length, head breadth, length of middle finger, length of the left foot, and length of the cubit.
-Along with these measurements, Bertillon used photography, now known as a mugshot, to complete this system of record.
+Along with these measurements, Bertillon used photography, now known as a mug shot, to complete this system of record.
 These methods of identification were combined into a system for law enforcement officials to access information and images quickly.

 Although the system was based in scientific measures, it was known to have its flaws.
 For example, it may not have been able to accurately apply to children or women, as it was mostly designed for men who had reached full physical maturity and had short hair.